folio-org/ui-users/src/components/Commander/README.md

 export default commands;
 ```
+### Step 2: apply configuration at the top of the module.
-Next, in the module's index (or other top-level code) we use the command configuration.
-If any `handlers` were supplied at top level, the corresponding shortcuts will be active *anywhere within your module*.
+Next, in the module's index (or other top-level code) we use the command configuration by setting up an instance of `<CommandList>`.
 ```
 // index.js